top of page

 • Difficulty chewing

-Prompt treatment can prevent more serious issues.
+Early treatment helps prevent more serious dental problems.

 How Parents Can Support Healthy Teeth Between Visits